glennmatthews/cot/docs/usage_install_helpers.rst

 let COT attempt to install them for you by running ``cot install-helpers``.
 Note that most of the helpers will require administrator / ``sudo`` privileges, which COT will prompt you for if necessary.

+If any installation fails, COT will exit with an error, unless you use the ``--ignore-errors`` option to prevent this.

 Example: